splunk-soar-connectors/trendmicrovisionone/README.md

 Trend Vision One is a purpose-built threat defense platform that provides added value and new benefits beyond XDR solutions, allowing you to see more and respond faster.
 Providing deep and broad extended detection and response (XDR) capabilities that collect and automatically correlate data across multiple security layers—email, endpoints, servers, cloud workloads, and networks—Trend Vision One prevents the majority of attacks with automated protection

+## Playbook Backward Compatibility

+- A new action parameter 'inv_result' has been added in the 'update status' actions.
+Hence, it is requested to the end-user to please update their existing playbooks by re-inserting | modifying | deleting the corresponding action blocks.

 # Trend Vision One for Splunk SOAR

 Trend Vision One is a purpose-built threat defense platform that provides added value and new benefits beyond XDR solutions, allowing you to see more and respond faster.
 Providing deep and broad extended detection and response (XDR) capabilities that collect and automatically correlate data across multiple security layers—email, endpoints, servers, cloud workloads, and networks—Trend Vision One prevents the majority of attacks with automated protection